flippedAben/eth_account_clan_tag/README.md

 # Setup

 Tested on Linux only.
 I use Arch btw.
 Also vegan.
 Crossfit, too.
+(It's a joke.
+I'm none of these things.)

 ```bash
 python -m venv env